Skip to main content

 UW Interactive Data Lab

 Previously the Stanford Visualization Group founded in 1990s, the team moved to the University of Washington in 2013 and became the UW Interactive Data Lab.
 The page includes publications and videos on studying and designing new interactive systems for visualising data and analysis.

 Visualisingdata.com offers a wide variety of content that tracks data visualisation's trends.
 The website is managed by Andy Kirk, a UK-based freelance data visualisation specialist.

 Databases Subscribed by CUHK Library

-CUHK Library has subscribed 30 databases on economic and social data, such as Country Data China, Europa World, Global Health Observatory.
+CUHK Library has subscribed 30 databases for CUHK Community use on economic and social data, such as Country Data China, Europa World, Global Health Observatory.
 These would be useful for spatial-temporal analysis with GIS applications.

 World Bank has established a huge database of global development statistics, which allows open access for all.